CodiumTeam/docker-training/exercise-7/README.md

 # Exercise 7: using Docker in your development environment

-Traditionally, a lot of time is wasted when a new developer starts in a project and needs to configure their computer with the required tools and dependnecies.
-In addition, over time, you will find they are using different versions of tools, libraries, etc. creating further disparities in the way the software is run in each developer's machine.
+Traditionally, a lot of time is wasted when a new developer starts in a project and needs to configure their computer with the required tools and dependencies.
+In addition, over time, you will find they are using different versions of tools, libraries, etc., creating further disparities in the way the software is run in each developer's machine.

 The aim is always to have Docker as the **only** dependency in the developer's machine.